NickAzureDevops/Devops-Journey/Deploy-To-ACR/docker-image-locally.md

 ![](/Deploy-To-ACR/images/dockerimage.png)

-After the Docker image is created, run the following command to confirm the Docker image is on your machine.
+After the Docker image has been created, run the following command to confirm the Docker image is on your machine.

 docker image ls
 ![](/Deploy-To-ACR/images/dockerimagelocally.png)